Prior to 31 December 2015

-The course articulates with the Graduate Certificate in Nursing and the Master of Nursing.
-The sequentially developed topics enable progression through the three awards.
+The course articulates with the Graduate Certificate in Health (nursing streams) and the Master of Nursing, and the sequentially developed topics allow progression through the three awards.

 Students who have completed a graduate certificate are normally awarded up to 18 units of credit towards the graduate diploma.

-The Clinical Nursing specialisation will be identified on the student''s transcript of academic record and on the parchment presented to the student on completion of the course.
+The Critical Care Nursing stream will be identified on the student''s transcript of academic record and on the parchment presented to the student on completion of the course.

 Applicants must hold an undergraduate or postgraduate nursing degree or equivalent qualification and be registered general nurses and holding a current practising certificate.

 However, the Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 Applicants for the Critical Care Nursing stream must have a minimum of one year post-registration experience (6 months of which should be in relevant clinical area) and must provide a supporting statement from their employer stating their willingness to facilitate the extended clinical practice components of the course within their workplace and/or providence evidence that an affiliated health agency will facilitate the clinical practice in a supernumerary capacity.

 The course aims to provide students with the opportunity to enhance their knowledge and skills in one of a selected range of practice-based streams and to extend their general theoretical preparation in nursing knowledge and research .

 Graduates of this course are expected to be able to:

 - meet the standards of specialist practice, at a beginner-level, of the Australian College of Critical Care Nurses